|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Long-term trend: [See FRT long-term trend chart] A long-term uptrend had started on May 14, 2020 at 64.11 and reached 140.51 on January 4, 2022.
 FRT gained -76.40 points, or -119.17%, in 85 weeks.
 The chart has formed a Symmetric Triangle chart pattern.
-The uptrend support line (100.86) is broken.
-A broken support is considered to be a long-term bearish signal.
+The uptrend support line (101.80) is broken.
+Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
+FRT may retest the broken support line.
+It is considered to be a resistance line now.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

-Weekly Technical Indicators: [See FRT weekly technical indicators chart] Weekly Williams' Percentage Range is overbought.
-Use the Technical Stock Screener to see the list of stocks with overbought weekly Williams' Percentage Range.
+Weekly Technical Indicators: [See FRT weekly technical indicators chart] Weekly technical indicators are neutral.
+During the last week, weekly Lane's Stochastic signal line (%D) has moved below overbought area.
+Such crossover is considered a bearish signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
-Use the following link to access Williams' Percentage Range help.
+Use the following link to access Lane's Stochastic help.
 The weekly MACD line is above its signal line since May 30, 2025.
 This is an indication that the medium-term trend is up.
-The distance between MACD and the signal line is low, but getting bigger.
-It indicates that the current medium-term uptrend is getting stronger.
 Use the following link to access a MACD help.

 | |